actoron/jadex/docs/mkdocs-ng/docs/tutorials/quickstart-bdi/03 Beliefs and Goal Conditions.md

 with a lot of agents that can have a lot of goals with a lot of conditions without the need for a supercomputer.

 The drawback is, that Jadex needs to know for which events to look.
-Thankfully, Jadex analyzes your code and is able to deduce many events automatically as long as your condition code refers to field marked as `@Belief`.
+Thankfully, Jadex analyzes your code and is able to deduce many events automatically as long as your condition code refers to fields marked as `@Belief`.
 Therefore having the annotation at the `self` field allows Jadex to see that the maintain condition, that also refers to this field, should be re-checked whenever the `self` belief value changes.